A guide to compensation benchmarking

-- gradar is compatible with benchmark jobs from a number of locally and globally recognised publishers where the appropriate surveys for your organisation cover relevant industries, jobs and markets.
+- gradar is compatible with benchmark jobs from a number of locally and globally recognized publishers where the appropriate surveys for your organization cover relevant industries, jobs and markets.

 - gradar enables you to store the job grading and job matching decision online.

 Compensation survey market data is not a representative source of information.
 There can be no guarantee that conclusions drawn from a certain sample will extend to the population as a whole.
 Salary reports should always be used with care!

 The population of a survey is made up from either the participating companies’ incumbent data, submitted by HR, or direct submissions from employees.
 It’s constantly changing, so vendors are faced with the challenge to maintain a certain level of consistency in their benchmark salaries over a period of time.
 To do this, the providers use different approaches to analyze and prepare their salary reports.